 Developmental Biology, Muscle Development, Adult Stem Cells.
 Research Interests: Regulation of cell fates in mammalian embryos.
 Transcriptional regulation and function of skeletal muscle regulatory factors.
 Muscle stem cell function and plasticity, muscle regeneration in injured and diseased muscle, cell biology of heterotopic bone formation in human disease.

 Cytoskeleton and Cell Motility, Nanotoxicology.
 Molecular genetics of the actin cytoskeleton/Cell Motility.
-Actin binding proteins: Cell motility driven by the actin cytoskeleton is important for normal development, proper functioning of the immune system, and are altered in metastatic cancer cells.
+Actin-binding proteins: Cell motility driven by the actin cytoskeleton is important for normal development, proper functioning of the immune system, and are altered in metastatic cancer cells.
 Our lab uses molecular genetics and GFP/RFP fluorescent protein fusions in conjunction with advanced microscopy techniques to visualize actin dynamics in mammalian cells and Dictyostelium amoebae and to construct mutant cell lines with altered cytoskeletal structural proteins.
-Models for several human diseases associated with actin binding protein mutations are being created.
+Models for several human diseases associated with actin-binding protein mutations are being created.
 Collaboration with Dr. Juliet Lee examines the biomechanics of motility in cells with cytoskeletal mutations.
-Sliicosis.
+Silicosis.
 Inhalation of silica particles causes lung inflammation leading to the chronic inflammatory lung disease silicosis.
 The mechanism by which macrophages recognize and take up silica particles and other nanomaterials and the mechanism of toxicity are being investigated.
 Macropinocytosis.
 A collection of mutants with alterations in macropinocytosis has been created in order to understand the molecular basis of this important process.
 Mutated genes are currently being isolated and characterized.
-Visit the Knecht Lab Website

 Cytoskeleton and Cell Motility.
-Cell movement is a highly complex phenomenon which is itself composed of several other “motile processes”, such as protrusion, adhesion, contraction and detachment.
+Cell movement is a highly complex phenomenon which is itself composed of several other “motile processes”, such as protrusion, adhesion, contraction, and detachment.
 The overall aim of my work is to understand how molecular mechanisms and biomechanical properties are integrated at the cellular level to produce movement.
 This requires learning how the dynamic behavior of the actin cytoskeleton and cell-substratum adhesion formation is regulated both spatially and temporally.
-I am particularly interested in the mechano–chemical regulation of cell movement as this is important for understanding the interrelationship between molecular processes, force production, cell morphology and movement.
+I am particularly interested in the mechano–chemical regulation of cell movement as this is important for understanding the interrelationship between molecular processes, force production, cell morphology, and movement.
 So far my studies have focused primarily on fish epithelial keratocytes because their rapid, relatively simple mode of movement is best suited for discerning the basic principles which relate molecular events to whole cell movement.
 I use a combination of techniques including fluorescence video microscopy, calcium imaging, photoactivation, and force detection assays to observe molecular, cellular and biophysical aspects of cell movement.
+Visit the Lee Lab Website.

 Immunobiology, Immunotoxicology, Metallothionein Function.
 Biochemical regulation of anergy.
 Role of metallothionein in the regulation of stress-mediated immunomodulation, Real-time biosensors.
 Leukocyte chemotaxis and phagocytosis.
 Visit the Lynes Lab Website.